dotnet/csharplang/proposals/format.md

 The possibility of this seems reasonably low.
 The type would need the full name `System.ValueFormattableString` and it would need to have `static` methods named `Create`.
 Given that developers are strongly discouraged from defining any type in the `System` namespace this break seems like a reasonable compromise.

+### Expanding to more types
+Given we're in the area we sohuld consider adding `IList<T>`, `ICollection<T>` and `IReadOnlyList<T>` to the set of collections for which `params` is supported.
+In terms of implementation it will cost a small amount over the other work here.

+LDM needs to decide if the complication to the language is worth it though.
+The addition of `IEnumerable<T>` removes a very specific friction point.
+Lacking this `params` solution many customers were forced to allocate `T[]` from an `IEnumerable<T>` when calling a `params` method.
+The addition of `IEnumerable<T>` fixes this though.
+There is no specific friction point that the other interfaces fix here.

 ## Considerations